 10. Stay active

-If you’re used to heading to the gym before or after the office, then it’s important that you maintain this schedule.
+If you’re used to heading to the gym or hopping on the best adult tricycle out there, then it’s important that you maintain this schedule.
 Aside from the fact that it can improve immune function, staying active can also help you process information better.

 11. Set aside self-care time